mrahhal/CCSS/README.md

 ### Modifiers

 Modifiers are the equivalent of a boolean flag on elements.
 It's either on (class is added) or off (class is removed).
 It's great for classes that change things depending on the state of the component.
-We use modifiers to modify elements (the other kind of classes we have).
+We use _modifiers_ to modify _elements_.

-Use a double dash after the base class to mark a modifier class: `element-class--modifier`.
+Use a double dash after the base element class to mark a modifier class: `element-class--modifier`.

 **Examples:**
 - `my-component--disabled`